theplenoh/scibx-bookmarks/README.md

 # php-bookmarks

-This is a web bookmark storage application run in a LAMP server environment.
+This is a web bookmark storage application that runs in a LAMP server environment.

 It is inspired by Delicious and Mar.gar.in(<http://mar.gar.in>).